 You might have files on your laptop but it’s always good to have them backed up.
 The other issue I have is working on multiple computers and accessing the files across both.
 There are a couple of great tools that can help you do this for free, both give 2GB free synchronised storage (think automatic backup).

 Windows Live Mesh explore.live.com/windows-live-mesh?os=other

 How to keep all your sent and received messages in one place across multiple computers and mobiles or when travelling.
-Its a big problem these days but fortunately there’s an easy solution.
+It’s a big problem these days but fortunately, there’s an easy solution.
 IMAP mail protocol has been around for a while and handles just this issue.
 Instead of picking up the mail from the server it just synchronises it, including your sent mail.
 So you can pick your mail up using IMAP from multiple computers or smartphones and the inbox and sent items will remain synchronised.
-It even synchronises the drafts which is handy for those half baked messages.
+It even synchronises the drafts which are handy for those half baked messages.

 Using IMAP in outlook 2007 www.howtogeek.com/howto/imap-in-outlook-2007

 What if you’re out without your laptop and want to type some long emails.
 That’s where some type of webmail is handy.
 To handle this what I do is collect all my email addresses in a free Gmail account.
 From Gmail, I use IMAP to synchronise Gmail inbox with my computers.
 I can then access Gmail inbox from my iPhone and Gmail web interface.
 This is handy for checking mail on the go.

 Get a Gmail account http://gmail.com

 Configure your computer to collect Gmail messages using IMAP http://mail.google.com/support/bin/answer.py?answer=75726

 It’s incredible what you get for free.
 Google docs provide 1GB free storage for any type of files, and the upgrades are a bargain: